-Davenport, Iowa Travel Guide
+Davenport, Iowa City

-City City in Iowa, known for its riverfront
+City in Iowa, known for its riverfront

 Davenport sits on the Mississippi with riverfront paths, the Figge Art Museum, and riverboat cruises; music festivals, historic German neighborhoods, and Quad Cities biking routes bring most travelers.

-Why Visit Davenport, Iowa? #
+Why Visit Davenport, Iowa?#

 Music, riverfront scenery and accessible museums attract visitors to Davenport on the Mississippi.
 The Figge Art Museum anchors the cultural district, while the River Music Experience highlights the city’s long jazz and blues traditions.
 Each summer the Bix Beiderbecke Jazz Festival honors a native son with lively performances and community events.
 Riverside parks and historic downtown streets make for pleasant strolling between galleries, bars and riverside viewpoints.